When to Call for HVAC Repair in San Diego: Warning Signs to Watch For

 • Squealing: Belt wear or motor malfunction.

-• Buzzing signals: An electrical issue.
+• Buzzing: An electrical issue.

 Increased Energy Bills Without Explanation

-• Dirty air filters
+• Dirty air filters.

 • Refrigerant leak.